fslev/cucumber-jutils/Readme.md

     @Given("the string with scenario properties \"{}\"")
     public void setString(String str) {
         this.str = str;
-        //taking the example above, the str value is "The rabbit is running through the forest" }
+        //taking the example above, the str parsed value is "The rabbit is running through the forest" }
 ```